2.1 Macroeconomic statistics (IMF)

 External Debt Statistics

 • Under the aegis of the Inter-Agency Task Force on Finance Statistics (TFFS), chaired by the IMF, the External Debt Statistics: Guide for Compilers and Users (EDS Guide) was published in 2003 to set the standards in this field of statistics.
-The TFFS agreed that work on the update of the EDS Guide will be undertaken beginning in 2011 with the objective of having the next EDS Guide ready by 2013.
-On the whole, the EDS Guide remains largely consistent with the updated standards.
+The TFFS has been working on the update of the EDS Guide to take account of changes introduced in the 2008 System National Accounts (2008 SNA) and the sixth edition of the Balance of Payments and International Investment Position Manual (BPM6).
+The draft chapters and appendices of the updated EDS Guide have been posted for public comment.
+The pre-publication version of the updated EDS Guide will be released in 2013 (see http://www.tffs.org/method.htm).
+Overall, the EDS Guide remains largely consistent with the updated standards.
 A limited number of changes in the methodological treatments in the EDS Guide are discussed in the paper: Update of the External Debt Guide on Issues Emerging from BPM6 (March 2009).
 The TFFS website (www.tffs.org) is hosted by the IMF and was launched in December 2008.

 • The IMF provides technical assistance in external debt to member countries through a variety of venues, including staff and expert missions to individual countries, and joint training activities with the members of the TFFS (comprising the Bank for International Settlements, Commonwealth Secretariat, European Central Bank, Eurostat, IMF, OECD, Paris Club Secretariat, UNCTAD, and the World Bank).